 Overview

 The Treaty on the Non-Proliferation of Nuclear Weapons (NPT) is a multilateral treaty with 191 States Parties.
-The treaty prevents the development and acquisition of nuclear weapons and other explosive devices.
+The treaty prohibits the development and acquisition of nuclear weapons and other nuclear explosive devices.
+The treaty further obligates all its Parties to pursue negotiations in good faith on effective measures relating to cessation of the nuclear arms race and to nuclear disarmament, and to a treaty on general and complete disarmament under strict and effective international control.

-The Treaty was signed in July 1968 and entered into force on 5 March 1970.
-Under Article III, non-nuclear-weapon States (NNWS) are required to conclude a comprehensive safeguards agreement (CSA), based on document INFCIRC/153, with the International Atomic Energy Agency (IAEA).
+The NPT was opened for signature on 1 July 1968 and entered into force on 5 March 1970.
 In May 1995, during the Fifth NPT Review and Extension Conference, the Treaty was extended indefinitely.

 Objectives and Definitions